NharikaVulchi/Smart_Bin/README.md

 **Problem Statement**

 * Waste disposal is a major problem in today's world.
-The  method of removing the large amount of waste generated had a harmful effect on the environment.
+The  method of removing the large amount of waste generated has a harmful effect on the environment.
 Unplanned landfilling by municipalities is a common waste disposal method.
 This method affects the health of people, plants and animals.
 * When waste is separated into basic streams such as wet, dry and metal, the waste has greater potential for recovery and as a result is recycled and reused.
 * The wet waste fraction  often becomes either  compost or methane gas, or both.
 Compost can replace the demand for chemical fertilizers and biogas can be used as an energy source.
 * Scrap metal can be recycled or recycled.